magsoft2/Perfon.Net/README.md

 # Perfon.Net
-Performance monitoring .Net framework for Web Api applications with no using windows performance counters.
+Perfon.Net is a performance monitoring .Net framework for web applications without using windows performance counters.

+It is designed mainly for use in WebApi and MVC projects, placed on shared hosting plans, when you have no access to IIS or OS and work without access to IIS or OS, or have non-privileged rights.
-Built-in REST API and UI dashboard.
+It has built-in REST API and UI dashboard

 [See Demo page](http://perfon.1gb.ru/api/perfcountersui "Demo page")

 ### Perfon.Core
 Core library, that monitors performance metrics of your application.
 It does not uses windows perfomance counters, so it could used with non-privileged rights.
-It has three Storage Drivers, allowing to save counters data to CSV file, in embedded LightDB database (www.litedb.org, Analog of SQLite) or in in-memory cache.
+It has three built-in storage drivers, allowing to save counters data to CSV file, in embedded LightDB database (www.litedb.org, SQLite analog) or to keep it in memory cache.
-You could implement simple storage interface and register it for storing data in your own way.
-For example, it could be used on the shared hosting plans, when you have no access to IIS or OS.
+You could develop own storage driver implementing simple interface.
+Custom counters could be impelemented easily deriving from Peron.Net base performance counters.
+Threshold notifications could be set on counters.
 A list of implemented performance counters:
 * Number of requests per second
 * Number of exceptions per second